-Palmoplantar psoriasis is a type of psoriasis that affects the palms of the hands and the soles of the feet.
-Psoriasis is an autoimmune condition that can flare up with exposure to certain triggers.
+Palmoplantar psoriasis is a form of psoriasis that affects the palms of the hands and the soles of the feet.
+Symptoms include areas of raised, thickened, and discolored skin.
+It can also cause pain, bleeding, and skin cracking.

 A person may not have symptoms all the time.
-Often, they will have times of remission and then a flare.
+Often, they will experience times of remission and then a flare.
 Certain triggers can cause a flare.

 - well-defined areas of raised, thickened skin